LPGA: Jodi Ewart Shadoff in share of lead at Drive On Championship in Ohio

 Kang, who won the Women's PGA Championship in 2017, began a rainy day at the Inverness Club in Toledo alone at the top of the leaderboard, one shot clear of Ewart Shadoff.

-But Kang, the world number four, suffered a late-round wobble, taking three consecutive bogeys from the 13th hole to finish one over at 73.
+But Kang, the world No 4, suffered a late-round wobble, carding three consecutive bogeys from the 13th hole to finish one over at 73.

-"Today was a complete different challenge than yesterday," said Kang, who carded a 66 in the opening round.
+"Today was a complete different challenge than yesterday," said Kang, who hit a 66 in the opening round.
 "It was a different game.
-It was different golf course.
+It was a different golf course.

 "All of a sudden it's gotten cold, it was raining, everything is wet."

 Ewart Shadoff, who has more than 20 top-10 finishes in her career but has never won an LPGA Tour event, put herself in position to claim that maiden title after carding a 72.
-She had a bogey, double bogey and three birdies, including one at the 18th, with all the action coming on the back nine.
+She had a bogey, a double-bogey and three birdies, including one at the 18th, with all the action coming on the back nine.

 Starting on the back nine, Boutier turned in a scrappy effort mixing three bogeys with four birdies for a 71.
 She was just one of nine players to post an under-par round.